 - Is opening an ethical stocks and shares ISA difficult?

 - Wrap up on best ethical ISAs UK

 I’d like to take this opportunity to add that I am not, by any stretch, a financial expert and the below doesn’t constitute financial advice.
 Any money you invest is at your own risk.

-It’s unlikely you do, and that’s not a problem!
 I didn’t until I looked into it as it’s not a topic that’s spoken about often.

 ISA stands for ‘Individual Savings Account’ and they were introduced by the UK government in the 1990s.
 The main questions that’s front of mind for many beginner investors is usually whether to open an ISA or not, and if it’ll make them money.